Alilo2005/CineAi/README.md

 ### 🚀 **[LIVE DEMO](https://cineai-ali.vercel.app/)** 🚀

-*A sophisticated AI-powered movie recommendation chatbot with stunning dark-gold UI, smooth animations, and trailer support.
-Discover your next favorite movie through intelligent conversations!*
+*A sophisticated AI-powered movie recommendation chatbot with a dark‑gold UI, smooth animations, and rich actions like Download Poster, Watch Trailer, and one‑click Rivestream search.*

 ---